 In choosing the title the student should do preliminary research on a topic that fascinates them and it is feasible to research and agree it with a nominated school supervisor.
 Begin to map out some objectives you wish to achieve and arrange them in the SMART form (specific, measurable, agreed, realistic, time-bound).
 The title may change a little as you go along don’t worry.
 Enter them in the Project Proposal Form and keep this up to date and complete.

 Set up a good document management system for articles you have found in the library or on the internet.
 Make sure you are always working on an up to date copy of your master not an out of date one.
 Keep notes of not just the technical content but also of the process steps you take such as how you take decisions about what to include or reject, how you avoid plagarism, how you are proceeding versus your objectives, and what you are learning; you have to complete Process Logs and these contribute to marks.

 Use project management techniques such as Gant charts and stage gate control to ensure you plan out your work and use these to try and hit deadlines.
 Again useful to include in Process Logs.

-Look at examples of projects to see how to establish a list of contents at the front, organise your paragraphs well and put a lot of work into the conclusion.
+Look at examples of projects to see how to establish a list of contents at the front, organise your paragraphs well and put a lot of work into the discussion, conclusion and evaluation after you have progressed and recorded your research.
+Often the standard list of contents is the first thing you write in the dissertation and focuses your mind to get you started.
 A typical EPQ is 5,000 words and 25 pages.
 Keep structured references as you go along such as author name, article name, date.
 A good way of ensuring a validated paper is through Google Scholar.

 You will find yourself on a technical project inevitably working way beyond A-Level syllabus.
 This is great!.
 It is introducing you to University level research and theory, and it will be a fantastic addition to your UCAS personal statement.